ledewitt/DTC_Ruby_Group/Deploying_To_The_Web/deploying-to-the-web.md

 - Shut down your rails server if it is still running (Ctrl-c), and restart it.

-- Again with your favorite browswer.
+- Again with your favorite browser.

 ### http://localhost:3000/